 One growing landing page trend involves scrapping nearly all text and instead relying exclusively on large, high-quality images to get the page’s idea or product across.

 Square Space takes up the entire landing page with one gigantic image.
 It’s a bit of a risky move as it’s not entirely clear how Square Space plans on making my website better.
 Are they helping with design?
 Site management?
 Square Space is getting enough notice these days that they might be trusting that visitors already know what they’re all about.
 While some might call that a dangerous assumption, the design is certainly captivating.

 Falcon Social, a social media management software, has a landing page that looks remarkably similar to Square Space’s, right down to the color pallet.
 Falcon Social leaves out the vaguely philosophical catchphrase and gets straight to the point – social media management for enterprise.

 Manpacks also dips a toe into the water with this image-oriented strategy.
 The landing page is centered around a large image while still maintaining some standard landing page practices with testimonials and trust signals.

 Social Safe also uses the image focus approach, but throws in a video element as well.
+(More on video landing pages here.)
 It’s not entirely clear what Social Safe’s value proposition is – why would I “save” all my social networks to my computer?
 What does that even mean?
 More explanation is needed here, which is why the explainer video is especially necessary.
 The question is, will visitors stick around and watch the video for a better understanding, or simply look elsewhere for a landing page that spells out the benefits for them in a quick, scan-friendly design?